 Implementing Document Registry Smart Contract

 Smartcontract was developed to store programming logic or algorithm as blockchain transaction.
-These smartcontract transaction can be compiled by Ethereum client which will give the result of its script or code (i.e. read or return specific value).
-So, we design smart contract which when executed, it will spawn smart contract that store given document META-data attributes value within number labeled smartcontract instances which encoded in Blockchain transaction.
+These smartcontract transactions can be compiled by Ethereum client which will give the result of its script or code (i.e. read or return specific value).
+So, we design smart contract which when executed, it will spawn smart contract that stores given document META-data attributes value within number labeled smartcontract instances which encoded in Blockchain transaction.
 When these instances were called, it will return the stored metadata attributes value back.
 Allow the search program to identify the set.
-At the same time, this allow document registry to store within Ethereum Blockchain.
+At the same time, this allows document registry to store within Ethereum Blockchain.
 These composed to function as Document Registry Smart Contract.

 Conclusion